huawei-noah/SMARTS/docs/sim/scenario_studio.rst

   )

   gen_traffic(scenario_path, traffic, name="all", output_dir=scenario_path, seed=seed_, overwrite=True)

+Note that the `engine` argument to `Traffic` can either be `"SUMO"` or `"SMARTS"`, with `"SUMO"` being the default.
+As `"SUMO"` can only be used on Sumo-format "road networks", if you need to run SMARTS with another map type you may need to change to the `"SMARTS"` engine.

 `traffic_actor` is used as a spec for traffic actors (e.g. Vehicles, Pedestrians, etc).
 The defaults provided are for a car.
 You can specify acceleration, deceleration, speed distribution, imperfection distribution and other configs for social cars.